 NSF International is dedicated to being the leading global provider of public health and safety-based risk management solutions while serving the interests of all stakeholders, namely the public, the business community and government agencies.
-Our mission is carried out by over 1,700 microbiologists, toxicologists, chemists, engineers, and environmental and public health professionals.
+Our mission is carried out by over 2,100 global employees, including microbiologists, toxicologists, chemists, engineers, and environmental and public health professionals.

 Our process: To develop uniform, consensus-based national standards, we bring together regulators, industry, consumers and public health experts.
 Our scientists, engineers and public health professionals test to these standards or protocols.

-We have more than 80 public health and safety American National Standards and over 30 protocols developed for appliances, food equipment, drinking water filters and other products.
+We have developed more than 90 public health and safety American National Standards and over 30 protocols for appliances, food equipment, drinking water filters and other products.
 Products that meet these standards bear the NSF mark.